Journal of European CME (JECME)

 In keeping with the stated aims of the journal, JECME publishes:

-►Full-length “Original Articles” covering topics within the practice, methods, techniques and outcomes of CME-CPD programmes and systems in Europe from all stakeholder perspectives; articles on undergraduate and postgraduate medical education will be welcomed if their content is relevant to CME-CPD; articles on adult education and learning theories and models will be considered when the main focus of the article is on use of those theories in actual practice.
+►Full-length “Original Articles” covering topics within the practice, methods, techniques and outcomes of CME-CPD programmes and systems from all stakeholder perspectives; articles on undergraduate and postgraduate medical education will be welcomed if their content is relevant to CME-CPD; articles on adult education and learning theories and models will be considered when the main focus of the article is on use of those theories in actual practice.

 Full-length reports of an original study.
 Length should not normally exceed 12,000 words.

-►“Review Articles” comprising comprehensive, scholarly evidence based reviews of the literature relating to an important topic in European CME-CPD.
+►“Review Articles” comprising comprehensive, scholarly evidence based reviews of the literature relating to an important topic in CME-CPD.